Call us on 0121 643 1638 Mon-Fri 9-5pm

 We offer ADHD Support for everyone, 7 +

 We’re here to support neurodivergent minds with practical, compassionate, strengths-based care.
-We believe you don’t need a formal ADHD diagnosis to begin understanding that part of yourself and beginning to make positive change.
-Our services are available to anyone aged 7 and above who has a diagnosis, is waiting for one, or simply identifies with ADHD traits.
+You don’t need a formal diagnosis to begin understanding yourself or making positive change.
+Our services are available to anyone aged 7 and above – whether you’re diagnosed, waiting to be assessed, or beginning to explore ADHD traits.

-We know that ADHD can bring challenges – not just for the person experiencing the traits, but also for those around them.
-That’s why we provide dedicated help for children, young people, and adults living with ADHD-related difficulties, as well as guidance and practical tools for parents, carers, partners, and professionals supporting them.
+ADHD can bring challenges at home, school, work, and in relationships – not just for the person experiencing the traits, but also for those around them.
+That’s why we offer dedicated ADHD help for children, teens, young people, and adults, alongside guidance and practical tools for parents, carers, partners, and professionals.

 What is ADHD?

-ADHD (Attention Deficit Hyperactivity Disorder) is a neurodevelopmental condition that affects attention, impulse control and activity levels.
-But it’s much more than just being “easily distracted” or “hyper.”
+ADHD (Attention Deficit Hyperactivity Disorder) is a neurodevelopmental condition that affects attention, impulse control, emotional regulation, and activity levels.
+But it’s much more than being “easily distracted” or “hyper.”

-It can impact daily life in areas such as learning, relationships, work, and emotional regulation.
-With the right support and strategies, people living with ADHD and those experiencing similar challenges like inattention, restlessness or overwhelm-can better understand themselves, develop helpful tools, and thrive in everyday life.
+ADHD can shape daily life in many areas – learning, relationships, work, decision-making, and emotional wellbeing.
+With the right support, people living with ADHD can better understand themselves, build confident routines, and thrive.

 No two people experience ADHD in the same way.
-That’s why understanding your unique brain can be a powerful first step—whether you’re diagnosed, waiting, or just beginning to explore the possibility.
+Understanding your unique brain can be a powerful first step – whether you’re diagnosed, waiting for assessment, or exploring the possibility.

 What are some of the challenges of ADHD?